anthonytranhoang/Credit_card_fraud/README.md

 Read more about the license on the link below: https://creativecommons.org/licenses/by-nc-sa/4.0/

+# Models overview

+In this project, we developed and optimized a machine learning model to detect fraud in financial transactions.
+Our approach consisted of two main phases:

+Model Optimization (Trial Models)
+In the initial phase, we explored different machine learning models to assess their suitability for the task.
+We experimented with both XGBoost and Random Forest classifiers to identify the model that best balanced accuracy and performance.
+During these trials, we focused on key steps such as data loading, preprocessing, training, and evaluating each model based on accuracy and classification reports.
+This phase served as a testing ground to fine-tune hyperparameters and optimize model configurations collaboratively.

+Final Model
+After identifying the optimal approach, we consolidated our findings into the final model.
+In this phase, we incorporated advanced preprocessing techniques, including SMOTE to address class imbalance, which was crucial for accurate fraud detection.
+Additionally, we prepared the model for deployment by converting it into ONNX format, facilitating integration into production environments.
+We established a pipeline to streamline data preprocessing, training, and evaluation, ensuring the model’s robustness and scalability.

+In summary, our structured approach allowed us to refine the model iteratively, progressing from exploratory trials in the optimization notebook to a deployment-ready solution in the final notebook.

 # Conclusion

 This project delivers a comprehensive fraud detection solution, integrating machine learning with a user-friendly web interface to provide real-time fraud prevention capabilities, significantly reducing risk for financial institutions.